The interpretation of the guest house poem by Rumi

-The Guest House is one of the most beloved poems by the 13th-century Persian poet Jalal ad-Din Muhammad Rumi, often simply known as Rumi.
-Through simple words, this mystical poem invites readers to see their emotions as visitors to a guest house.
-Whether good or bad, each emotion should be welcomed and treated with respect.
-Rumi’s poetry is beautiful because it encourages people to live with openness, kindness, and an appreciation for the lessons hidden in every experience.
+The Guest House poem by Rumi is one of the most beloved works of the 13th-century Persian poet and Sufi mystic Jalal ad-Din Muhammad Rumi.
+Through simple yet profound imagery, this mystical poem invites readers to see their emotions as visitors entering a guest house.

 Translated by Coleman Barks